Skip to main content

 • NACS ELL PROGRAM

-The "Every Student Succeeds Act" (ESSA) requires that all schools develop programing to address the needs of students whose native language is different than English.
+The "Every Student Succeeds Act" (ESSA) requires that all schools develop programming to address the needs of students whose native language is different than English.
 The NACS ELL program embraces this responsibility and provides comprehensive educational opportunities that support all English language learners as they work toward academic success.
-Teams of teachers, para-professionals, counselors, coordinators, and administrators are dedicated to this mission and actively participate creating sound programming that supports all ELL students on their journey to English fluency.
+Teams of teachers, para-professionals, counselors, coordinators, and administrators are dedicated to this mission and actively participate in creating sound programming that supports all ELL students on their journey to English fluency.

-Over the past 19 years we have seen a consistent increase in this very diverse population representing 48 spoken languages.
-Currently we have approximately 230 students receiving language acquisition assistance.
+Over the past 20 years we have seen a consistent increase in this very diverse population representing 67 spoken languages.
+Currently we have approximately 300 students receiving language acquisition assistance.
 Students who qualify for services are selected based on information provided by parents/guardians at time of registration on the Home Language Survey and the results of a language communication and comprehension assessment, WIDA screener given within the first 30 days of their enrollment.

 LEP (limited English proficient) students whose language proficiency is between Levels 1-4, according to assessment results, are receiving 30 minutes to one hour of daily English language development instruction.
 Hampton-Brown/National Geographic ESL materials provide the primary foundation for our language acquisition instruction.